ramonamela/guidance/README.md

 In order to run GUIDANCE the user has to edit a configuration file, where the basic input and output characteristics have to be specified.
 This file also allows the tuning of multiple parameters related to, among others, covariates, chunk size for genotype imputation, info scores, minor allele frequency and Hardy-Weinberg thresholds.
 The user can also decide to run several phenotypes and several combinations of phenotypes/covariates in a single run.

-A detail description of each of the configurable parameters (configuration_file_parameters.pdf) is provided in this [file](https://github.com/ramonamela/guidance/tree/master/webpage/configurationfileparameters.pdf) or in the collapsable list placed at the end of this paragraph.
+A detailed description of each of the configurable parameters (configuration_file_parameters.pdf) is provided in this [file](https://github.com/ramonamela/guidance/tree/master/webpage/configurationfileparameters.pdf) or in the collapsable list placed at the end of this paragraph.

 <details><summary>Show the configuration file parameters</summary>